What Are Push Piers And How Do They Work?

 How You Can Prevent Foundation Problems

-Often, the root cause of a foundation problem is excess moisture in the soil around the foundation.
-Therefore, you can do a lot to prevent foundation problems by simply controlling groundwater around the foundation.
+Because the root cause of a foundation problem is excess moisture in the soil around the foundation, you can do a lot to prevent foundation problems by simply controlling groundwater around the foundation.
 Some ways you can do that include the following:

 • Install a drain tile system – When it comes to controlling groundwater around a foundation, nothing beats a drain tile system.
 A drain tile system prevents water from building up in the soil around the foundation.